 Rocky Knob Park (RKP) is a 185-acre county park located just east of the town of Boone, NC.
 With over nine miles of trail (including four skills areas), Rocky Knob contains some of the most beautiful, unique, destination-quality MTB terrain around.

-There are no beginner trails at RKP.
+There are no beginner trails on this featured ride.
 Rocky Branch

 RKP lives up to its name - its rocky.
 The mountain itself has stone features all over it, ranging from scree and boulder fields to slabs and small cliffs.
 The trails cross all of these areas, and as a result, nearly the entire trail surface contains some form of rock.